 That’s where we come in.
 We support you as you start up a social enterprise, charity or business to help people.

 There’s no long-winded application forms or scary interviews.
-Just come along to a workshop to hear more about the programme and see if it might be for you.
+The first step is to come along to a workshop…

 What is the School for Social Entrepreneurs?